Work with work item workflows

 Two concepts define a workflow:

 Transitions: usually, how a piece of work can move between statuses.
-In order for an issue to move between two statuses, a transition must exist.
-A transition is a one-way link, so if an issue needs to move back and forth between two statuses, two transitions need to be created.
-The available workflow transitions for an issue are listed on the View issue screen.
+In order for a work item to move between two statuses, a transition must exist.
+A transition is a one-way link, so if a work item needs to move back and forth between two statuses, two transitions need to be created.
+The available workflow transitions for a work item are listed on the View work item screen.
 Transitions can also be "looped," meaning the status remains the same.
 These transitions are used to open transition screens so users can perform actions without setting a new status or for workflow triggers.

 Workflow status | Description |